Thesis and Dissertation Information

 Summer Graduation: July 10

-Electronic Thesis Submission
+ProQuest Electronic Thesis Submission (ETD)

-Steps for Electronic Thesis Download:
+Steps for Uploading to Electronic Thesis/Dissertation (ETD):

 - At this point, you have uploaded your submission and it is ready for its final review.
+ETD will notify the Graduate School of this event.

 - The Office of Degree Services is notified by the Graduate School upon approval of the thesis by the Dean of the Graduate School.
 Degrees are dated and posted immediately by the Office of Degree Services during the semester in which all degree requirements are completed.